Frequently Asked Questions:

 I still don't “get it” what's this all about?

 Driving your car puts 'greenhouse gasses' into the atmosphere, as a by-product of the combustion process inside your engine.
 The planet appears to be warming up, and most people believe that our collective 'carbon footprint' is the cause of the warming.
-So, many people are trying to reduce their carbon footprint; they are searching for ways to reduce their impact on the planet and their contribution to climate change.
+So, many people are asking, “How can I reduce my carbon footprint?”.
 The most obvious way is to consume less; to drive fewer miles.
-(We applaud conservation efforts.
-Our hope is that pledges per automobile will go DOWN over time, as our participation levels increase, reflecting fewer miles driven per contributor.)
-OPPM offers a way to offset your necessary driving, by contributing to the development of energy production systems that use 'green' renewable sources, such as the sun and the wind.
+We applaud conservation efforts.
+Our hope is that pledges per automobile will go DOWN over time, as our participation levels increase, reflecting fewer miles driven per contributor.
+But OPPM offers a way to offset your necessary driving, by contributing to the development of energy production systems that use 'green' renewable sources, such as the sun and the wind.
 By harnessing these natural forces and using them to generate electricity, we reduce the need for fossil-fuel burning power plants.
 Every little bit helps.
-Sooner or later, we will have a world-wide energy grid which is predominantly powered by green sources.
+Sooner or later, we will have a world-wide energy grid which is predominantly powered by green sources, and we will be driving electric cars.

 What else do you hope to do?

-Thanks for your support and know that your suggestions are always welcome!
+Thanks for your support.
+Your suggestions are always welcome!

 Wind and solar power can complement one another, especially for those off the power-grid.
 Having a wind turbine in your off-grid power system can allow you to have fewer solar panels, and a smaller battery bank.